1. Purpose of policy

 The countries in which these third parties are located will depend on the circumstances.
-However, in the course of our ordinary business operations we commonly disclose personal information to third parties located in the following countries:
+Some or all of the countries we share information with may not be on the European Commission’s list of adequate data protection.
+In the course of our ordinary business operations we commonly disclose personal information to third parties located in the following countries:

 We may contact you via email, SMS or other means in order to provide you with updated information about the Website, in relation to events or to provide you with other information about our services.
 If you do not wish to receive any such information, please contact us as set out below.

 You have a right to request access to or correction of your personal information held by us.
 If you wish to access, correct or update any personal information we may hold about you, please contact us as set out below.

 In the event of any loss, or unauthorised access or disclosure of your personal information that is likely to result in serious harm to you, Burke Lawyers will investigate and notify you and the Australian Information Commissioner as soon as practicable, in accordance with the Privacy Act 1988.